IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST TEXTUAL SYNTAX CONTENT MANAGEMENT

 Lexical Scope

-Nested Entity Elements have no independent identity or validity outside the lexical or structural scope in which they are defined - they exist only within and for the duration of their parent construct.
+Nested Entitys have no independent identity or validity outside the lexical or structural scope in which they are defined - they exist only within and for the duration of their parent construct.

-Every Entity Element belongs to exactly one Lexical Scope.
+Every Entity belongs to exactly one Lexical Scope.

 Lexical Scope carries no intrinsic semantic meaning; it serves purely as a syntactic mechanism for establishing hierarchical containment.